riocastillo/merge-playlists/README.md

 <img src = "itWorks.gif" width = 100%>

 ## Description
-Using the `Spotify API`, this  app allows users to search for playlists and merge them together.
+This app allows users to sign into their Spotify account, search for their playlists and merge some together.

 ## How it's made
 > Made using Javascript, Node.js, Spotify API, JSON, Express, EJS, CSS.